AndypSheridan/barbelles/README.md

 - [Figma](https://www.figma.com/) to assist with the planning phase of the project.
 - [Font Awesome](https://fontawesome.com/) to provide search, heart, profile, social media icons etc.
 - Git (Gitpod and Github) as my version control for the site.
+- [Google Fonts](https://fonts.google.com/) for the fonts used site-wide.
 - [Gitpod](https://gitpod.io/) and VS Code to create, load and push my code to Github.
 - [GitHub](https://github.com/) to create the repository for the project.
 - [Heroku](https://www.heroku.com/) to deploy the project.